sha2fiddy/btcpp-demo-2025/README.md

 ## 2 Fact Models

 ### 2.1 FACT Block
-Create a Bitcoin block fact model with the `blockheight`, `timestamp`, and numerical data such as `block_size`, `reward_subsidy`. **NOTE**: if lower granularity than block-level data is never needed (IE no transaction-level data), it is possible to include all attributes from the Bitcoin block dimension model directly in this fact.
-This practice is commonly referred to as a 'degenerate dimension'.
+Create a Bitcoin block fact model with the `blockheight`, `timestamp`, and numerical data such as `block_size`, `reward_subsidy`. **NOTE**: if lower than block-level data granularity is never needed (IE no transaction-level data), it is possible to include all attributes from the Bitcoin block dimension model directly in this fact.
+This practice is commonly referred to as 'degenerate dimension' attributes.

 #### Data Granularity
 - `block_id`